apache/flink/docs/setup/jobmanager_high_availability.md

   <pre>high-availability.zookeeper.path.cluster-id: /default_ns # important: customize per cluster</pre>

-  **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate cluster-ids for each cluster.
-By default, the Yarn cluster and the Yarn session automatically generate cluster-ids based on Yarn application id.
-A manual configuration overrides this behaviour in Yarn.
+  **Important**: You should not set this value manually when runnig a YARN cluster, a per-job YARN session, or on another cluster manager.
+In those cases a cluster-id is automatically being generated based on the application id.
+Manually setting a cluster-id overrides this behaviour in YARN.
   Specifying a cluster-id with the -z CLI option, in turn, overrides manual configuration.
+If you are running multiple Flink HA clusters on bare metal, you have to manually configure separate cluster-ids for each cluster.

 - **Storage directory** (required): JobManager metadata is persisted in the file system *storageDir* and only a pointer to this state is stored in ZooKeeper.